Federal Policy Priorities

 Child Nutrition Programs

 The core principles and integrity of child nutrition entitlement programs, specifically the National School Lunch Program (NSLP), School Breakfast Program (SBP), Summer Food Service Program (SFSP), and Child and Adult Care Food Program (CACFP), should be maintained, and any effort to limit program effectiveness and resources through block-granting should be rejected.
+The core principles and integrity of the Special Supplemental Nutrition Program for Women, Infants and Children (WIC) should also be maintained.
 Through federal administrative and legislative changes, action can and should be taken to:

 1. Reauthorize Child Nutrition programs